luci/luci-go/rts/doc/eval.md

 *   `total_rejections` is the number of patchsets rejected by CQ due to test failures.
 More generally, a single *rejection* may span multiple patchsets.
-*  `preserved_rejections` is how many of them would still be rejected if the candidate RTS algorithm was deployed.
+*  `preserved_rejections` is how many of them would still be rejected if the candidate strategy was deployed.

-A rejection is considered *preserved* if and only if the RTS algorithm selects at least one test that caused the rejection.
+A rejection is considered *preserved* if and only if the strategy selects at least one test that caused the rejection.
 For example, if 10 tests failed out of 1000, it is sufficient to select just 2 to preserve the rejection.